unhcr-americas/LAPOP-SMA/README.md

  * Finding Common Questions: Flag questions that are asked across all countries

  3. Generate a series of indices, calculated for each region based on common variable to explore trends and statistical clusters.
-Each of the following index are explained in a dedicated vignette (see below)
+Each of the indices are described in a dedicated vignette.

  4. Generate a series of pre-built charts to display the results and get ground ready for Joint Data Interpretation by subject mater expert